WordPress/gutenberg/docs/designers-developers/developers/backward-compatibility/meta-box.md

 );
 ```

-WordPress will fall back to the Classic editor, where the meta box will continue working as before.
+WordPress will fall back to the Classic Editor, where the meta box will continue working as before.

 Explicitly setting `__block_editor_compatible_meta_box` to `true` will cause WordPress to stay in Gutenberg (assuming another meta box doesn't cause a fallback).